January 25, 2021 - June 7, 2021Mon | 2:30 pm - 3:30 pm

 Educators and school personnel will explore the impact Implicit Bias has on the way they may respond to others and how those responses can have lasting outcomes.

-February 8, 2021 – Racial Equity and Injustice and Impact on Children and Youth Learning
+February 8, 2021 – Racial Inequity and Injustice and Impact on Children and Youth Learning

 Educators will help to recognize and identify systemic, structural and historical trauma of marginalized racial groups.
 This training helps to provide understanding and ways to support children who have a linear perspective to learning.